ImangazalievM/Scripto/README.md

 });
 ```

-To obtain data from a function Use the following syntax:
+To obtain data from a function use the following syntax:

 ```java
 loginScript.getLogin()